AlfredoCatalano/e2e/how-to-build-an-app/building-an-app.md

 Making your app look world-class takes a lot of effort and the right team.
 Every detail must be evaluated.
 Every color much compliment.
 Every button must be pixel perfect.
 If done right, you’ve got a lot of happy folks.

 **UI Design**
+- Colors
-- Cloud Provider
+- Fonts
-- Databases
+- Pixels